mattermost/mattermost-operator/README.md

 ## Developer flow

-If you want to contribute you can build and test the operator locally.
-We are using [Kind](https://kind.sigs.k8s.io/), but you can use Minikube or Minishift as well.
+To test the operator locally.
+We are recommend [Kind](https://kind.sigs.k8s.io/), however, you can use Minikube or Minishift as well.

 ### Prerequisites